Traditional Book Publishing FAQs for Authors

 “Book appendixes should be indexed if they contain information that supplements the text, but not if they merely reproduce documents that are discussed in the text (the full text of a treaty, for example, or a questionnaire).
 Appendixes to journal articles are indexed as part of the articles.
 Glossaries, bibliographies, and other such lists are usually not indexed.”

-Is it a reference book, a science book, an academic book or a history book (broadly speaking), or a cookbook?
-Probably needs an index.
+Is it a reference book, a science book, an academic book, a history book, or a cookbook?
+Then it probably needs an index.
 If not, you most likely do NOT need an index.

 Hiring a professional indexer is not cheap.
 Most indexers charge by the page, and the average book might cost $1,000–$2,000 to index.
 Many publishers won’t pay for indexing, leaving that to the author.